What is RevOps?

 • A company will improve their operational and administrative process

 Again, RevOps helps to eliminate silos within a company.
-Operation teams should have shared goals, objectives, and priorities to operate in the best interest of the company- promoting revenue growth.
+Operation teams should have shared goals, objectives, and priorities to operate in the best interest of the company- promoting revenue lifecycle.
 Research completed at Forrester has found that more alignment leads to greater success within companies.
 Revenue operations enables this kind of alignment to be possible.

 Revenue Operations is all about numbers.
 Below are a few key metrics that are central to RevOps: